 - 1. Describe a multi-level approach to science and provide examples. - 2.
 Describe examples of digital innovations that promote research. - 3.
-Identify and describe areas in need of future research.
+Identify and describe ares in need of future research.

-121. Using ACT to better understand and intervene in Gastrointestinal (GI) disorders: ACT for Health SIG Sponsored
+121. Using ACT to better understand and intervene in Gastrointestinal (GI) disorders: ACT for Health SIG Sponsored disorders

-Categories: Behavioral medicine, Clinical Interventions and Interests, Gastrointestinal disorders disorders, and there is a recognized need for psychologists to intervene in GI practice settings (ROME foundation, 2018).
+Categories: Behavioral medicine, Clinical Interventions and Interests, Gastrointestinal

+Chair: Nuno Ferreira, University of Nicosia, Cyprus Discussant: Maria Karekla, Ph.D., University of Cyprus It has been well established that psychological factors and brain-gut dysregulation play a critical role in the development and maintenance of GI disorders, and there is a recognized need for psychologists to intervene in GI practice settings (ROME foundation, 2018).
 In this symposium, we present 3 papers that address the usefulness of the ACT model in describing, predicting and intervening in GI disorders.
 The first paper will address the influence of psychological flexibility in psychosocial processes in Irritable Bowel Syndrome; the second paper will highlight the longitudinal impact of cognitive fusion on the evolution of Inflammatory Bowel Disease outcomes (symptoms, physical and mental health); and the third paper will present preliminary results of a randomized control trial comparing an ACT based intervention with psycho education for Body Image Dissatisfaction in Inflammatory Bowel Disease.
 The theoretical and clinical implications of the results will be discussed.